Poltanek/Java-Calculator/README.md

 # Java-Calculator
-Advanced Calculator created in Java using JavaFX
+Advanced Calculator created in Java using Swing